loading...

 Trails

-Multi-use trails are typically 2 - 4m wide and are ideal places to ride a bicycle away from road traffic.
-Bicycle-friendly trails have a crushed stone or paved travel way and provide connection points with communities and access to amenities.
+Multi-use trails are typically 2 - 4m wide and are ideal places to cycle away from road traffic.
+Cycle-friendly trails have a crushed stone or paved travel way and provide connection points with communities and access to amenities.

-Multi-use trails are typically 2 - 4m wide and are ideal places to ride a bicycle away from road traffic.
-Bicycle-friendly trails have a crushed stone or paved travel way and provide connection points with communities and access to amenities.
+Multi-use trails are typically 2 - 4m wide and are ideal places to cycle away from road traffic.
+Cycle-friendly trails have a crushed stone or paved travel way and provide connection points with communities and access to amenities.

 Who benefits from blue route?